Insights

 Though specific opt-in practices for promotional and transactional messages are different, we recommend getting explicit opt-in for all your messages.

 Why?
 Because this respects your customers’ privacy and adheres to sms compliance.
-Plus, it prevents you from sending customers messages they don’t want.
+Plus, it prevents you from sending customers messages they didn’t sign up for.

 Here are a few places that might be good for a customer to choose to receive transactional SMS: